Prospects for device-independent quantum key distribution: Security definitions

 where $\sigma$ is as described in Definition~\ref{def:secure}, and $\idk_{K_A}$ denotes the maximally mixed state (i.e.~a uniformly random key for Alice). \end{itemize} \end{definition} It is quite straightforward to show (see e.g.~\cite{arx_PR14}) that if a DIQKD protocol is both $\ecorr$-correct and $\esecr$-secret, then it is $(\ecorr+\esecr)$-sound.
 (Note that the secrecy condition only involves $K_A$, but the intuition is that if correctness holds as well, then the state is close to one where both $K_A$ and $K_B$ are independent of $E'$, up to the $\pr{\mathrm{accept}}$ prefactor.)
 Hence in a security proof, we can prove correctness and secrecy separately, then add the corresponding parameters to get the value of $\esound$.

 Of course, when choosing security definitions, an important consideration should be their operational relevance.
 The reason we have chosen Definition~\ref{def:secure} is that in the case of device-dependent QKD, it is sufficient to imply \term{composable security}~\cite{MR11,arx_PR14,arx_PR21} (we discuss this in more detail in Appendix~\ref{app:comp}).
-Broadly, this is the notion of ensuring that security still holds when protocols are composed with each other --- the idea is that if a protocol is $\eps$-secure under a composable security definition, then it can be ``safely'' used in place of some other idealized functionality in any larger protocol.
+Broadly, this is the notion of ensuring that security still holds when protocols are composed with each other --- the idea is that if a protocol satisfies a composable security definition, then it can be ``safely'' used in place of some other idealized functionality in any larger protocol.
 For instance, in the case of QKD, the ideal functionality would be (glossing over some details) one that simply outputs a perfect shared secret key whenever it does not abort.

-Here, because Definition~\ref{def:secure} is based on trace distance, one can give an even more concrete operational statement (see Appendix~\ref{app:comp} or~\cite{arx_PR14,VPdR19,arx_PR21} for more detailed exposition): if we use an $\eps$-secure QKD protocol in place of the ideal functionality, then the maximum probability of \emph{any} ``failure'' event (what constitutes a ``failure'' can be arbitrary, as long as it is a well-defined event) cannot increase by more than $\eps$.
+Here, because Definition~\ref{def:secure} is based on trace distance, one can give an even more concrete operational statement.
+To give a rough overview (see Appendix~\ref{app:comp} or~\cite{arx_PR14,VPdR19,arx_PR21} for more detailed exposition): it can be shown that if a QKD protocol is both $\ecom$-complete and $\esound$-sound, then it is \term{$\eps$-secure} in a composable sense, with $\eps = \ecom + \esound$.
+We can then derive the following guarantee: if we use an $\eps$-secure QKD protocol in place of the ideal functionality, then the maximum probability of \emph{any} ``failure'' event (what constitutes a ``failure'' can be arbitrary, as long as it is a well-defined event) cannot increase by more than $\eps$.
 The core idea behind this interpretation is that the trace distance is operationally related to distinguishing probability.
 Hence if two states are close in trace distance, then they must be ``difficult to distinguish'', which implies that the probability of any event based on the two states cannot differ substantially between them.
-However, this is not the only consideration, as the full analysis is more involved, based on the \term{Abstract Cryptography} framework~\cite{MR11} (which allows more general metrics in principle).
+However, this is not the only consideration, as the full analysis is more involved, based on the \term{Abstract Cryptography} framework~\cite{MR11} (which allows more general metrics in principle, though they may not have the above operational interpretation).